leonmartin/c-sharp-course/README.md

 ## Technical Details

 This course was conceptualized and implemented using C# 11.
-Therefore,the solutions may differ depending on the version used.
+Therefore, your solutions may differ depending on the version used.

 ## License